byoung/me/projects.md

 GitHub Repo: https://github.com/Neosofia/corporate

+## Sales Conversion Tool -- Private Neosofia Client (2025)

+Architecture and design consultant for a data pipeline and ML model to predict sales conversions for a top-5 car manufacturer in Europe.
+Used Synapse SQL storage for staging Sales Force source data, Docker for containerization, and Microsoft Azure ML for ETL pipelines, Lead Scoring Random Forest Model management, and CI/CD.

-## Vacation Recommendations -- Private Neosofia Client
+## Vacation Recommendations -- Private Neosofia Client (2024)

 Architecture and design consultant for an AI chat agent that makes travel recommendations for a top-5 travel agency in the US.
 Used OpenAI APIs and models on optimized prompts to provide users with easy access to quickly book recommendations on the site.
 Internal APIs provided the data needed to customize the agent and to prepare a link to a full itinerary that could be booked in one click.

-## Sales Conversion Tool -- Private Neosofia Client

-Architecture and design consultant for a data pipeline and ML model to predict sales conversions for a top-5 car manufacturer in Europe.
-Used Neo4j for graph storage, Docker for containerization, and Microsoft Azure for ETL pipelines, ML model management, and CI/CD.

-## Clinical Trial Data Management Platform -- Private Neosofia Client
+## Clinical Trial Data Management Platform -- Private Neosofia Client (2023-2024)

 Acting CTO for a CRO developing its QMS system, SOPs, and Azure data pipelines to provide services to clinical trial sponsors.
 Extensive use of Monday.com, GitHub, and DocuSign to establish operational workflows to handle processes relating to onboarding/offboarding, incident management, change management, asset management, employee training, BCDR, and SDLC.
 Policies and procedures ensured compliance with 21 CFR part 11 and ICH E6 (R2/R3).

-## Clinical Trial Fraud Detection -- Medidata
+## Clinical Trial Fraud Detection -- Medidata (2021-2023)

 Architecture, design, and implementation of a machine learning (ML) model, ETL, and visualization/notification system to detect fraud in the clinical trials process.
 Composed of about 20 subsystems, the product was acquired and required reverse engineering of the architecture and design to scale the system to handle COVID mega trials with 25,000+ patients.
 My contributions included:
 * ARC 42 architecture diagrams of current and future state of the project